Take the State of FinOps 2025 Survey

 A “Crawl, Walk, Run” maturity approach to performing FinOps enables organizations to start small, and grow in scale, scope and complexity as business value warrants maturing a functional activity.
 Taking quick action at a small scale and limited scope allows FinOps teams to assess the outcomes of their actions, and to gain insights into the value of taking further action in a larger, faster, or more granular way.

-Learn more about FinOps Maturity on the FinOps Framework.
+Learn more about FinOps Maturity in the FinOps Framework.